northeastern-rc/rc-public-documentation/docs/source/welcome/index.md

 :link: getting-help
 :link-type: doc

-We offer training resources, documentation guides, and direct assitance as you access the computing cluster at NU
+We offer training resources and direct assitance as you access the computing cluster at NU
 +++
 [Learn more »](getting-help)
 :::